assimtech/tempo/docs/03-Environments.md

 # Environments

-An environment is a group of server(s) where your software may be deployed to.
-It is defined simply by a name.
+An environment is a group of server(s), it is defined simply by a name.

 Common examples include: